-In July 2024, the National Oceanographic and Atmospheric Administration (NOAA) announced that Maine had won a \$69 million climate resilience grant through NOAA's highly competitive Climate Resilience Regional Challenge.
+In July 2024, NOAA announced that Maine had won a \$69 million climate resilience grant through NOAA's highly competitive Climate Resilience Regional Challenge.
 The goal of this initiative is to protect Maine's communities, environment, and working waterfronts from extreme storms, flooding, and rising sea levels.

-The State will use the grant funding to accelerate and expand climate action by working with communities to take strong, pragmatic steps to address vulnerabilities, protect people, and ensure critical infrastructure is prepared for future impacts.
+The state will use the grant funding to accelerate and expand climate action by working with communities to take strong, pragmatic steps to address vulnerabilities, protect people, and ensure critical infrastructure is prepared for future impacts.
 Focus areas of the grant include:

-- Expanding support to communities through the Community Resilience Partnership, which now works with over 220 towns, cities, and Tribal governments to support planning and projects to address climate effects, based on priorities identified by local leaders and residents. - Supporting investments in critical infrastructure projects through the Maine Infrastructure Adaptation Fund, the state's primary program funding and implementing significant construction projects to address serious climate vulnerabilities. - Expanding ongoing efforts to preserve and protect vital working waterfronts and businesses, which experienced severe damage in the January storms, and support efforts to protect vulnerable coastal and inland ecosystems through natural climate solutions, flood modeling, and community support. - Establishing a resilience office within state government, dedicated to leading cross-agency efforts to enhance climate resilience across the state, especially in communities with significant climate vulnerabilities impacting residents, infrastructure, and the environment.
+- Expanding resources to communities through the Community Resilience Partnership, which now works with over 220 towns, cities, and Tribal governments to increase planning and projects to address climate effects, based on priorities identified by local leaders and residents. - Making investments in critical infrastructure projects through the Maine Infrastructure Adaptation Fund, the state's primary program funding and implementing significant construction projects to address serious climate vulnerabilities. - Expanding ongoing efforts to preserve and protect vital working waterfronts and businesses, and accelerate efforts to protect vulnerable coastal and inland ecosystems through nature-based solutions, flood modeling, and community support. - Establishing a resilience office within state government, dedicated to leading cross-agency efforts to enhance climate resilience across the state, especially in communities with significant climate vulnerabilities impacting residents, infrastructure, and the environment.

-The NOAA-funded State Resilience Office will be created in the Maine Office of Community Affairs which was recently established to partner with Maine communities to strengthen planning and implementation at the local level.
+The NOAA-funded state Resilience Office will be created in the Maine Office of Community Affairs which was recently established to partner with Maine communities to strengthen planning and implementation at the local level.

-The Maine Office of Community Affairs will serve as a one-stop shop within State government to provide coordinated and efficient planning, technical assistance, and financial support to towns, cities, Tribal governments and regional entities, which will help them better plan for common challenges, pursue solutions, and create stronger, more resilient communities.
+The Maine Office of Community Affairs will serve as a one-stop shop within state government to provide coordinated and efficient planning, assistance, and financial resources to towns, cities, Tribal governments, and regional entities, which will help them better plan for common challenges, pursue solutions, and create stronger, more resilient communities.
 An early project for the Office will be developing a single grant portal for communities to access multiple state grant programs.
 Programs involving land use, housing and floodplain planning, as well as building codes, coastal management, and some climate resilience funding and programs, will be reorganized into the new Office starting in July 2025.
 This includes:

-- Community Resilience Partnership, currently in the Governor's Office of Policy Innovation and the Future - Maine Coastal Program, currently in the Department of Marine Resources
+- Community Resilience Partnership, currently in the Governor's Office of Policy Innovation and the Future - Maine Coastal Program, currently in the Department of Marine Resources - Maine Floodplain Program, currently in the Department of Agriculture, Conservation and Forestry - Municipal Planning Assistance Program, currently in the Department of Agriculture, Conservation and Forestry - Housing Opportunity Program, currently in the Department of Economic and Community Development - Maine Uniform Building and Energy Code/Code Enforcement, currently in the Office of State Fire Marshal

-- Maine Floodplain Program, currently in the Department of Agriculture, Conservation and Forestry - Municipal Planning Assistance Program, currently in the Department of Agriculture, Conservation and Forestry - Housing Opportunity Program, currently in the Department of Economic and Community Development - Maine Uniform Building and Energy Code/Code Enforcement, currently in the Office of State Fire Marshal - Volunteer Maine, an independent state office currently connected to the Department of Education that supports a stronger Maine through volunteerism.
+Volunteer Maine, an independent state office currently connected to the Department of Education that leads to a stronger Maine through volunteerism.

-At a time when substantial federal support is available to help communities address long-term challenges like climate resilience, the Maine Office of Community Affairs will help to unlock federal funding opportunities, especially for the smallest and most under-resourced communities, through the delivery of robust planning and technical assistance, coordination of resources across agencies, and ensuring that the State's interactions with communities are consistent.
+At a time when substantial federal funding is available to help communities address long-term challenges like climate resilience, the Maine Office of Community Affairs will help to unlock these opportunities, especially for the smallest and most under-resourced communities, through the delivery of robust planning and technical assistance, coordination of resources across agencies, and ensuring that the state's interactions with communities are consistent.